Konstantinos-KK/IDD-Fa19-Lab3/README.md

 **c.
 How many byte-sized data samples can you store on the Atmega328?** Memory is size 1024 bytes

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?** Arduino analog pins have a range of 0-1023 (10 bit).
 Since the EEPROM has bytes which are 8-bit the signal would have to be mapped in a range (0-255).
-The I2C sends its information in packets of 8-bit (bytes) and thus they do not need to be mapped.
+The I2C sends its information in packets of 8-bit (bytes) and thus they do not need to be adjusted.
+However it should be noted that the datasheet includes that there is no limit in the bytes of data transfered but the EEPROM has 1024 bytes.

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)** We would have to use multiple bytes to store the data.
 For custom data types the EEPROM routines must be used more than once.
 A number larger than a byte, has to be split on multiple locations and then each byte is read seperately and afterwards the result is combined.